-Recommended reading is the Jisc guide on provision\of\network\access\for\guests
+Recommended reading is the Jisc guide on provision of network access for guests https://community.jisc.ac.uk/library/janet-policies/guest-and-public-network-access

-Govroam version required: https://community.jisc.ac.uk/library/janet-policies/guest-and-public-network-access

 - the simplest method is through a 'Guests' SSID with a separate non-Jisc network feed.
 You may at the present time however provide guest accounts for use with your Govroam service, but only on strict conditions.